-B. Employees who work on a holiday shall receive one and one-half (1 1⁄2) time compensation for the time worked in addition to regular holiday pay.

-- C. The personal days must be used within the fiscal year in which they accrue.
+- B. Full-time employees shall receive eight (8) hours of straight time pay for each holiday enumerated above on which they perform no work.
+If a full-time employee works on a holiday as enumerated above, the employee Employees who work on a holiday shall receive one and one-half (1 1⁄2) time compensation for the time worked in addition to regular holiday pay.
+Part-time employees who work on a holiday shall receive one and one-half (1 1⁄2) time compensation for the time worked. - C. The personal days must be used within the fiscal year in which they accrue.
 Employees hired before November 1 will receive three (3) personal days in that fiscal year.
 Employees hired after November 1 and before December 24 will receive two (2) personal leave days in that fiscal year.
 Should no vacation hours be taken within the fiscal year, the three (3) personal days will be lost.
 Subject to the needs of the employer, personal days may be granted with less than twenty-four (24) hours notice.
 In the case of an emergency, same day approval may be granted with Supervisor's approval.
-An employee can use personal holiday hours in no less than four (4) hour blocks of time. - D. Holidays which occur during vacation or sick leave shall not be charged against such leave. - E. The holidays listed above in Section A (1-9) shall start at 12:01 a.m. and end 12:00 midnight on the actual day of the holiday. - F. If the Employer requires that an employee work a full shift on a holiday, such work assignment shall be rotated amongst employees in the same classification qualified to perform the work required.
+An employee can use personal holiday hours in no less than four (4) hour blocks of time.
+All personal days must be used within the same fiscal year in which they accrue.
+Any personal days not used by June 30 will be lost. - D. Holidays which occur during vacation or sick leave shall not be charged against such leave. - E. With the exception of personal days, Tthe holidays listed above in Section A (1-9)-shall start at 12:01 a.m. and end 12:00 midnight on the actual day of the holiday. - F. If the Employer requires that an employee work a full shift on a holiday, such work assignment shall be rotated amongst employees in the same classification qualified to perform the work required.
 This section shall not apply to overtime assignments or emergencies that arise during a holiday.